-A de-identification profile corresponds to steps 1) and 2) of the process for de-identification.
+A de-identification profile describes how to perform steps 1) and 2) of the process described in Sections 5.1 and 5.2 above.
 The authors of a profile must:

 - Identify the data requirements.
-Instead of having specific project data requirements, a profile describes a common class of data requirements. - Identify the risks that can be removed.
+Instead of having specific project data requirements, a profile describes a common class of data requirements. - 765

+- Identify the risks that can be removed.
 There is no requirement to eliminate all risks.
 Some data uses, e.g., cancer boards, must preserve private information and make it available. - Identify the residual risks that will require separate protections when this profile is used.
 This is reasonable even when the resulting de-identified data must be treated as protected personal information.
-Reducing potential bias, and reducing the risks from accidental disclosure, is very valuable.

-• Identify the data elements that will be in the original data and how they will be treated.
+Reducing potential bias, and reducing the risks from accidental disclosure, is very valuable. - Identify the data elements that will be in the original data and how they will be treated.
 In a profile these may be both specific data elements and classes of data elements.
 This need not be perfect, because the requirements are coming from a class of situations.
 It can be appropriate to highlight particular elements where one of several different choices is appropriate, so that project specific de-identification can determine the best choice for that project.

-Two examples of de-identification profiles are described in Appendix D. These are just excerpts from much larger documents.
+Two examples of de-identification profiles from other organizations are described in Appendix B.2 and B.3.
 A de-identification profile will take tens of pages.

-The Biosurveillance Specification describes one intended use, and describes how expected data elements in the input should be processed.
+780 The Biosurveillance Specification describes one intended use, and describes how expected data elements in the input should be processed.